Swiss B2B Marketing-Report 2026

 Especially for emails, ads, and landing pages, the click-through rate is a good indicator of whether the message, the offer, and the timing align.

-The key question is: Is our communication relevant enough to get people to take the next step?
+The key question is: Is our communication relevant enough to move people to take the next step?

-Common mistake: Teams focus too much on opens or impressions and not enough on actual interest.
+Common mistake: Teams focus too much on open rates or impressions and not enough on actual interest.

-Channel allocation means more than just tracking where leads come from; it involves understanding which channels actually generate SQLs and pipeline.
+Channel attribution is about more than just tracking where leads come from; it’s about understanding which channels actually generate SQLs and pipeline.

-That’s a massive difference.
+That’s a huge difference.
 Many channels look strong at the top of the funnel but contribute little to actual business impact.
 Other channels generate less volume but significantly higher quality.

 The key question is: Which channels generate not just activity, but business-relevant results?